What Is the Extent of Sudan’s Humanitarian Crisis?

 More From Our Experts

 The two warring parties were previously allies, having joined forces in 2019 to overthrow dictator Omar al-Bashir, who ruled for three decades before his ouster.
 The SAF’s leader, General Abdel Fattah al-Burhan, replaced him as de facto head of state.
 Burhan was backed by RSF General Mohamed Hamdan Dagalo, also known as Hemedti, in orchestrating a second coup in 2021 that toppled Sudan’s interim government.
 But amid international pressure to transition to a civilian government, a push to integrate the RSF into the national army triggered a violent revolt from Hemedti in mid-April 2023.
-The RSF has a sizable presence in Darfur and has seized towns across the country while fighting continues for control of the capital, Khartoum.
+Fighting has been concentrated in and around the capital, Khartoum, and the western Darfur region.

 More on: